 “The attack on Saudi oil fields was an act of legitimate defence by the Houthis,” Iran’s foreign ministry spokesman said, adding that his country supports the Houthi forces through “spiritual and political” means.
 (Attack on Saudi oil fields ‘legitimate defence’ by Houthis, Iran says by Sanya Burgess, Sky news, 30 September 2019)

-Soon after the Houthis announced their spectacular feat, Saudi Crown Prince Mohammed bin Salman appeared on US news show 60 Minutes to assert that Iran must be behind the attack.
+Soon after the Ansarullah movement (the Houthis) announced its spectacular feat, Saudi Crown Prince Mohammed bin Salman appeared on US news show 60 Minutes to assert that Iran must be behind the attack.

 Asked what Iran’s aim would have been in attacking Saudi’s oil fields, the Prince said: “I believe it’s stupidity, there is no strategic goal.
 Only a fool would strike five percent of global supplies.”